|Nutrition Facts (per serving)|

 Place the sugar, butter, vanilla extract, and spices into the bottom of an Irish coffee glass or mug and mix well or muddle.

 Pour in the rum and top it with hot water.

 Stir and garnish with a cinnamon stick.
 Serve and enjoy.

 Make a Batch of Batter

-If you're looking for a fun way to mix your Hot Buttered Rum, try using a red hot poker.
-The heat naturally melds all the flavors together, creating one luscious drink.
-It is great for camping and can be used for caramelizing dark beer.
+If you're looking for a fun way to mix your hot buttered rum, try using a red hot poker.
+The heat naturally melds all the flavors together, creating a luscious, steaming drink.
+It is great for camping and can be used for caramelizing dark beer, too.

-It takes some patience, so go slow and take care not to burn yourself.
-Also, the thicker the glass, the better.
-The heftier beer mugs with handles are perfect.
+It takes some patience, so go slowly and take care not to burn yourself.
+Also, the thicker the glass, the better; heftier beer mugs with handles are perfect.

-Leave it in for 10 or 15 seconds and enjoy your hot drink.
+Leave it in for 10 or 15 seconds, remove the rod, and enjoy your hot drink.

 How Strong Is Hot Buttered Rum?